Wakasato/MV_slider_animation/README.md

 ### Sample is here.
 https://wakasato.github.io/MV_slider_animation/
 <br>
-This is my jQuery codes for MV slider animation which has moving child elements inside photo.
+This is my jQuery codes for MV slider animation which has moving child elements inside photos.
 There are many simple slider liberary that can slide each images.
 Those aren't enough for my project.
 I wanted to move also child elements inside images.